eisamanlab/regional-uncertainty-analysis/README.md

 Regional Uncertainty Analysis
 ==============================

-Quantify uncertainty in history flux using the FluxError package.
+Quantify uncertainty in historical CO2 flux using the FluxError package.

 Project Organization
 --------------------